WELCOME TO THE ADMISSIONS OFFICE

 - To begin the admission process, you will need to complete the “Application for Admission Form”, available at the bottom of this page.

-- Open Doors events are organized by the Head of Admissions throughout the school year, along with the school’s Headmistress, the Head of Pedagogy and the Psychopedagogical Coordinator.
+- Open Doors events are organised by the Head of Admissions throughout the school year, along with the school’s headmaster and the pedagogy team.

 - You will not be charged until a place has formally been offered to you and you have accepted it.

-Upon request, a school visit and an individual meeting with the Head of Admissions can be organized.
+Upon request, a school visit and an individual meeting with the Head of Admissions can be organised.